kai824/tp/docs/UserGuide.md

 ### Sorting entries by an attribute: `sort`

-Sorts the current view of entries by the value of the specified attribute name in lexicographically ascending order.
+Sorts the current view of entries by the value of the specified attribute name in alphabetical (lexicographically ascending) order.

 Format: `sort a/ATTRIBUTE_NAME`

 *  Entries without the specified attribute will be placed at the back while preserving their internal order prior to the command.
 * `ATTRIBUTE_NAME` is matched case-insensitively.
 For instance, a command `sort a/graduation year` can sort all entries that have an attribute with name `Graduation Year`.
-* The input names and values are tolerant of typos–the app automatically corrects them.
+* The input names and values are tolerant of typos – the app automatically corrects them.
+* There is no option to specify sorting in reverse order.

 Example:
 * `sort a/major` sorts all entries with the "Major" attribute by lexicographical order of the attribute value of "Major".